Two Dimensional Clustering of Gamma-Ray Bursts using durations and hardness: Introduction

-Extension of studies on GRB classification using both duration and hardness (defined as the ratio of fluences between two different energy bands) have also not reached a common consensus.~\citet{Horvath06} and ~\citet{Chattopadhyay} argued for three components in the BATSE GRB data using two-dimensional clustering in T90-hardness and T90-fluence planes respectively.
-Most recently,~\citet{Chattopadhyay17} have argued for more than three components in the BATSE data by clustering in six dimensions.
-For Swift data,~\citet{Veres} showed using multiple clustering techniques that three components are favored in the two dimensional $\log$(T90) -$\log$ (hardness) plane and the intermediate class has overlap with X-ray flashes.
-However, these results are in conflict with more recent analysis by ~\citet{Jiang}, who showed by applying two dimensional GMM models on T90 and hardness ratio on Swift GRBs, that the data favor only two components instead of three.
+Extension of studies on GRB classification using both duration and hardness, as well as in dimensions greater than two have also not reached a common consensus.~\citet{Horvath06} and ~\citet{Chattopadhyay} argued for three components in the BATSE GRB data using two-dimensional clustering in T90-hardness and T90-fluence planes respectively. ~\citet{Chattopadhyay17,Maitra17} have argued for five components in the BATSE data by using multiple clustering techniques on six different variables.
+For Swift data,~\citet{Veres} showed using multiple clustering techniques that three components are favored in the two dimensional $\log$(T90) -$\log$ (hardness) plane, and the intermediate class has overlap with X-ray flashes.
+However, these results are in conflict with more recent analysis by ~\citet{Jiang}, who showed by applying two dimensional Gaussian Mixture Models (GMM) on T90 and hardness ratio on Swift GRBs, that the data favor only two components instead of three.
+Most recently, ~\citet{Tarno21} showed by applying graph theory techniques to GRB hardness and duration, that the data is consistent with two groups, although a third group cannot be ruled out.
+Using linear discriminant analysis,~\citet{Zhang22} showed that a linear combination of the duration, fluence, and peak flux is a better discriminant between long and short bursts for Fermi-GBM data.
+They also showed that long GRBs could also be further sub-divided into long-bright GRBs and long-faint GRBs~\citep{Zhang22}.
+A recent summary of all results on GRB classification can be found in ~\citet{Tarnobatse19}.
+Most recently, Swift GRBs have also been classified into categories based entirely on prompt light curves~\citep{Jespersen}.

-To resolve this imbroglio, we use two-dimensional clustering in the hardness vs T90 plane to find out the optimum number of GRB classes, similar to studies done in ~\citet{Jiang}.
-We then uniformly apply this method to the latest available data from all the GRB detectors, for which both T90 and hardness have been provided (or can be inferred from the catalogs).
-These detectors include BATSE, Fermi-GBM, RHESSI, and Swift.
-For model comparison, we use two widely used information theoretic criterion, viz.
-Akaike Information Criterion and Bayesian Information Criterion.
-We note that in ~\citet{Jiang}, only Bayesian Information criterion has been used to evaluate the optimum number of components.
+To resolve this imbroglio, we use two-dimensional clustering in the hardness vs T90 plane to find out the optimum number of GRB classes.
+One difference compared to all previous works on GRB classification is that we incorporate the uncertainties in the GRB hardness and T90, while doing the classification.
+We apply an extension of the GMM, which incorporates the uncertainties in the data~\citep{Bovy}.
+We then uniformly apply this method to the latest available GRB data from BATSE and Fermi-GBM detectors, based on the observed T90 and hardness along with their associated uncertainties.